hortonworks/cloudbreak-images/README.dev.md

  - You can place your scripts inside `custom.sh`
  - You can copy and reference your scripts like `custom.sh` is referred from `custom.sls`.
  For each new file, a `file.managed` state is needed to copy the script to the VM and a `cmd.run` state is needed to actually run and log the script.
  - You can create and reference your state file like `custom.sls` is referred from `init.sls`.
-You can include any custom Salt states, if your new sls file is included in `init.sls`, they will be applied automatically
+You can include any custom Salt states, if your new sls files are included in `init.sls`, they will be applied automatically

  > Warning: Please ensure that your script runs without any errors or mandatory user inputs